Retry failed transcriptions

 I see a microphone error instead of a transcription error — can I still retry?

-No. Microphone errors mean Flow wasn't able to record any audio, so there's nothing to retry.
-Resolve the microphone issue first using the action button in the notification (Open Sound Settings, Choose Microphone, or Troubleshoot), then start a new dictation.
+No. Microphone errors mean no audio was recorded.
+Resolve the issue using the notification's action button (Open Sound Settings, Choose Microphone, or Troubleshoot), then start a new dictation.

 On Android, what happens if I don't interact with the error bubble?

-The error bubble dismisses itself after a short period of inactivity.
-If a text field is focused when it dismisses, the bubble returns to its ready state.
-Otherwise, it hides.
+It dismisses itself after a short period of inactivity.
 You can still retry from the home screen via the ⋯ menu on any failed transcription card.

 Limitations and notes

-• Desktop — 14-day retention: Audio is automatically cleaned up after 14 days.
-Retry and audio download aren't possible for older recordings.
+• Desktop — retention and duration: Audio is cleaned up after 14 days, so retry and audio download aren't possible for older recordings.
+Retry also requires a recording of at least 5 seconds; dismissed transcripts have no minimum.

-• Desktop — Zero Data Retention: Enterprise organizations with NeverStore enabled can't use retry — audio isn't stored.
+• Desktop — Zero Data Retention: Enterprise organizations with Zero Data Retention enabled can't use retry — audio isn't stored.

-• Desktop — microphone errors aren't retryable: Mic error notifications mean no audio was captured.
-These aren't transcription failures and don't have a retry option.
+• Desktop — microphone errors aren't retryable: Mic error notifications mean no audio was captured, so there's no retry option.

-• iOS — max dictation length: Dictation sessions have a maximum duration of 5 minutes.
+• iOS — max dictation length: Sessions are capped at 5 minutes.

 • iOS — Zero Data Retention: Zero Data Retention enforcement for local audio files isn't yet available on iOS.
 Audio may still be written locally.